A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Monitoring

 \subsection{Persistent monitoring}

-\emph{Persistent monitoring} seeks a strategy to persistently monitor (often changing) environments where the task is endless (or at least over a long period).
-This is hard to achieve in practice due to the limited budget (\eg, battery life and time); several methods are proposed to increase the length of execution time. \cite{ding2019heuristic} consider mobile depots to recharge persistent robots and propose a method for minimum cost tour. \cite{plonski2017environment} tackle the problem of unmanned surface vehicles tracking invasive fish under unknown obstacles and energy-efficient exploration based on the solar map enabling energy harvest.
+\emph{Persistent monitoring} seeks a strategy to continuously observe environments that frequently change, with the task spanning an indefinite or prolonged period.
+This goal is hard to achieve in practice due to the limited budget (\eg, battery life and time); several methods are proposed to increase the length of monitoring time. \citet{ding2019heuristic} take mobile depots into account for recharging persistent robots and present a method for finding the minimum-cost tour. \citet{plonski2017environment} address the issue of unmanned surface vehicles tracking invasive fish under unknown obstacles through energy-efficient exploration based on the solar map, allowing for energy harvesting.

-We introduce several persistent monitoring methods from the literature. \cite{smith2011persistent} propose persistent monitoring for underwater vehicles whose objective is to minimize deviation from the planned path because of ocean currents while maximizing the information value. \cite{smith2012persistent} study persistent monitoring in changing environments and propose a controller for multiple robots as a linear combination of a finite set of basis functions. \cite{palacios2016distributed} develop a distributed coverage estimation and control scheme for persistent monitoring.
+We present several persistent monitoring methods in the literature. \citet{smith2011persistent} propose a method for persistent monitoring using underwater vehicles.
+Their objectives are to minimize deviation from the planned path due to ocean currents and maximize the information value. \citet{smith2012persistent} investigate persistent monitoring in changing environments and introduce a controller for multiple robots as a linear combination of a finite set of basis functions. \citet{palacios2016distributed} develop a distributed coverage estimation and control scheme for persistent monitoring.

-Multi-robot \emph{patrolling} is a task that multiple robots regularly visit predefined regions of interest. \cite{iocchi2011multi} evaluate the state-of-the-art patrolling algorithms in practical applications where the environment is characterized by linear, cycle, and mixed shapes.
+Multi-robot \emph{patrolling} is a task for multiple robots to regularly visit predefined regions of interest. \citet{iocchi2011multi} assess the performance of state-of-the-art patrolling algorithms in practical applications where the environment exhibits linear, cyclic, and mixed shapes.

-The goal of \emph{boundary detection} is to monitor the boundaries of an unknown environment to estimate its size. \cite{matveev2015robot} propose a sliding mode control method monitoring unknown and time-varying environmental boundaries.
+The goal of \emph{boundary detection} is to monitor the boundaries of an unknown environment for area size estimation. \citet{matveev2015robot} propose a sliding mode control method for monitoring unknown and time-varying environmental boundaries.